oop-eng/oop-eng.github.io/readme.md

 7. Arrays including multi-dimensional arrays.
 8. Java Collections.
 9. Generic Types.
-10. Graphics programming.
+10. Unit Testing.

-## Learning outcomes
+## Learning Outcomes

 By the end of the course students will be expected to: